aki-nishimura/stats-comp-algo-software/extra/timed_tasks_note.md

 # Before the term starts
+* Turn public repos from previous year to private
 * Start a new course repo for the current year
 * Update the links to the course repo by running `update_academic_year.sh`